dealii-courses/sissa-mhpc-lab-10/README.md

 * * * * *
 ## Lab-10

-1. Copy the `BaseProblem` class to a `BaseBlockProblem` class, and replace the flat versions of the Linear alagebra classes with `Block` versions, initialized with a number of blocks deduced at construction time, using a `blocking` parameter, i.e., `blocking = {0, 0, 0, 1}` will refer to a system with two
+1. Derive from the `BaseProblem` class a `BaseBlockProblem` class, replacing the flat versions of the Linear alagebra classes with `Block` versions, initialized with a number of blocks deduced at construction time, using a `blocking` parameter, i.e., `blocking = {0, 0, 0, 1}` will refer to a system with two